InSpire: Vision-Language-Action Models with Intrinsic Spatial Reasoning: Experiments

-\textbf{VQA Insertion Positions}.
-In our developed InSpire approach, the tokens for the spatial reasoning VQA task are appended following the input visual observation tokens and preceding the language instruction tokens (Fig. \ref{fig.method}).
+In our developed InSpire approach, the tokens for the spatial reasoning VQA task are appended following the input vidsual observation tokens and preceding the language instruction tokens (Fig. \ref{fig.method}).
 In this experiment, we investigate the impacts of different insertion positions of those VQA tokens on performance.
-Figure \ref{fig.posi} presents a quantitative comparison of InSpire’s performance with two design decisions: inserting VQA tokens before the language instruction tokens (“VQA-First”) and placing them after the language instruction tokens (“Instrut-First”).
+Fig. \ref{fig.posi} presents a quantitative comparison of InSpire’s performance with two design decisions: inserting VQA tokens before the language instruction tokens (“VQA-First”) and placing them after the language instruction tokens (“Instruct-First”).
 As seen, “VQA-First” achieves superior performance on seen tasks compared to “Instrut-First”, but lags behind on unseen tasks.
-Moreover, InSpire substantially boosts the baseline model's performance in both settings, highlighting the benefits of the spatial reasoning VQA task for enhancing spatial reasoning.
+Moreover, InSpire substantially boosts the baseline's performance in both settings, highlighting the benefits of the auxiliary VQA task for enhancing spatial reasoning.

-\subsection{How Does InSpire Help Resolve Spurious Correlations?}
+\subsection{\textbf{How Does InSpire Help Resolve Spurious Correlations?}}

 In this section, we present qualitative results to explore how InSpire—and spatial reasoning more generally—help mitigate the adverse effects of spurious correlations.
 Fig. \ref{fig.demo} illustrates some representative failure modes encountered by the baseline model miniVLA-VQ but successfully addressed by InSpire.
 The results in the figure reveal several strengths of our InSpire approach: